Optional, one can set the mean r (correlation) to zero for full Bonferoni correction and to a value between 0 and 1 for partial Bonferroni correction.

 There are two quite general situations in research, multiple groups and multiple outcomes.
 A multiple group situation is for example when there is a group which receives no treatment, compared with a group on current treatment, compared with group new treatment A compared with group new treatment B. Anova is the most often used method of analysis in this case.
 Note, the Anova itself will never be Bonferroni corrected but the multiple comparisons which follow will be.
 If the conclusion would be that there is an effect if there is a statistically significant difference between any combination of two groups, then the analysis has to be Bonferroni corrected, with ~criticalP/6. (=n(n-1)/2=4(4-1)/2=6)

-This is fine, because mostly the groups will be statistically independent, which is one of the assumptions of Anova analysis.
+This is fine, because mostly the tests between the groups will be independent.
 Mostly, but not always.
 Say treatment A and treatment B are different doses of the same active ingredient, then there is probably dependence.
 If there is statistical significance between current treatment and treatment A, there is a much increased probability that there is also statistical significance between current treatment and treatment B. The Bonferroni adjustment then would have to be ~criticalP/(6*correction factor) whereby 0<correction factor<1.
 If in treatment group A and treatment group B there would be the same result these two groups would have to be collapsed into one and the number of comparisons would be 3 instead of 6.

 The top right corner of the figure, where all the lines come together, shows the example of no Bonferroni adjustment.
 Full Bonferroni adjustment can be seen on the left, were the distance between the lines is largest.
-If, for the example of the above mentioned 5 medical problems, the average correlation in a triangular matrix of 10 comparisons would be 0.3; the critical value for a correlation corrected Bonferroni adjustment would be according to the light blue line in the figure about 0.02.
+Given the example of the above mentioned four medical problems, the average in a triangular matrix of the six correlations between the outcome measures could be 0.3.
+We do four comparisons between the experimental and the control group, then the critical value for each comparison should be according to the red line in the figure about 0.025.
 Adjustment according to this figure is given in the webpage if you give a correlation and check the box.

 In the SISA correlated Bonferroni program the default is the D/AP procedure as discussed by Sankoh et.al.
 (1997).
 The results for the D/AP method are shown in the second figure.
 What the figure shows is that the D/AP procedure is relatively conservative and has a tendency towards the full Bonferroni adjustment in the case of moderate correlation between outcome variables, particularly when the number of comparisons is large.